 IMPORTANT NOTE: In most cases, there is only one attempt to try warm-boot memory acquisition while the keys reside in memory.

 To extract passwords from the acquired memory image, click Memory Analysis on the Start Page.
-Browse for one of the 2GB memory image parts from the Passware Memory Imager USB and select the options to try.
+Browse for any of the 2GB memory image parts from the Passware Memory Imager USB and select the options to try.
 Click Next to start the analysis.

 If you need to use it with other memory analyzing software, you will have to cut the first 64 bytes from each of the memory 2GB segments and then merge them into one file in the order they are numbered.